What We Do

 NeFU has many active county and district organizations, and is very active in shaping farm and rural policy in both Lincoln and Washington DC.
 Governed by its members, NeFU’s policy is approved each year by the elected delegates of our state convention, and all Farmers Union officers are chosen in open elections.

 The current President of Nebraska Farmers Union is John K. Hansen.
 He was first elected President in 1989, and has been re-elected every two-year term since.
-Hansen also serves as the Vice-Chairman of the Legislative Committee for National Farmers Union, is on the National Farmers Union Executive Committee, and also serves on several other national committees.
+Hansen also serves as the Vice-Chairman of the Legislative Committee for National Farmers Union, and also serves on several other national committees.
 Before moving to Lincoln to serve as President in 1990, he operated a diversified grain and livestock operation in Madison County, NE.

 The current State Vice-President of Nebraska Farmers Union is Vern Jantzen, a grain producer from Plymouth, in Jefferson County.